Vol. 41, No. 1

 A new year, an ever-increasing hope - Our message for the new year: As a people of faith we believe in love, not hate; we believe in the redemptive power of nonviolence and compassion; and we come together as children of God facing the new year in hope.

-COP21: Civil society groups protect our common home - Chloe Schwabe, the Faith-Economy-Ecology program director for the Maryland Office for Global Concerns, writes about her experience as an official observer at the Paris Climate Summit (COP21).
+COP21: Civil society groups protect our common home - Chloe Schwabe, the Faith-Economy-Ecology project coordinator for the Maryland Office for Global Concerns, writes about her experience as an official observer at the Paris Climate Summit (COP21).

 COP21: Climate change, development - Maryknoll Sr. Claris Zwareva writes about the intersection of climate change and the new sustainable development goals.
 Sr. Claris, who serves as Maryknoll’s representative at the United Nations where the Maryknoll Sisters and the Maryknoll Fathers and Brothers have consultative status with the Economic and Social Council, attended the Paris Climate Summit (COP21).